FIVE MOST SURPRISING FINDS

 McLanahan & Sandefur, 1994; Census Bureau contextual data

 For Black children, the never-married rate translates directly into the child poverty rate.
 Among Black children living with never-married mothers, the poverty rate exceeds 50%.
-Among Black children living with married parents, it is approximately 11%.
+Among Black children living with married parents, it is roughly 11%.
 The gap is not explained by income alone — married households are more stable, more predictable, and more capable of weathering the economic shocks that push vulnerable families into poverty.

 Andrew Cherlin at Johns Hopkins documented that American children experience more family transitions — parents entering and exiting, new partners arriving and departing — than children in any other Western country (Cherlin, The Marriage-Go-Round, Knopf, 2009).
 For children of never-married mothers, these transitions are more frequent.
 The relationships are less anchored by institutions.
 Marriage creates legal ties and social expectations that slow a breakup.
 A non-marital relationship can end with a slammed door, leaving the child to adapt to the absence of an adult who was there yesterday and gone today.